uhppoted/uhppoted-lib-dotnet/documentation/API/get-time-profile.md

   - `segment3_end` (`TimeOnly Nullable`): end time of third time segment
   - `linked_profile` (`uint8`): linked time profile ID (0 if none)

+- `Error TimeProfileNotFound` if the time profile does not exist
+- `Error <error>` if the request failed.

 ### Examples